-The officer of the Legislative Assembly who is responsible for maintaining security in the Assembly and the Legislative Building.
-The Sergeant at Arms also plays a ceremonial role to symbolize the presence of security and order in the legislative Chamber.
-For example, at each of the Assembly’s sittings the Sergeant at Arms carries in the mace and rests it on the Table.
+The Officer of the Legislative Assembly who is responsible for maintaining security in the Chamber.
+The Sergeant at Arms also plays a ceremonial role, carrying the mace and resting it on the Table at each of the Assembly’s sittings.

 The period of time between the first meeting of the legislature and prorogation.
 There are typically four sessions during a legislature, with each session typically composed of twenty-five days in the fall and forty days in the spring.

 A sitting begins when the Assembly gathers at 1:30 p.m. or 10:00 a.m. and ends when the Assembly rises or adjourns for the day.

 The Speaker is an elected Member of the Legislative Assembly who presides over the Assembly.
 The Speaker is entrusted with maintaining the traditions of parliament, but he or she does not participate in any debate.
 The Deputy Speaker or the Acting Speaker performs these duties in the Speaker’s absence.

 A group of members appointed by an Order of the Assembly to study a particular matter.
 Once it has made its final report, the committee ceases to exist.

 A speech delivered by the Lieutenant Governor which lays out government initiatives and proposed laws for the upcoming session.
 A debate follows (Address in Reply) where members debate the content of the Speech from the Throne.